-ROX Passive Reference Dye is included in the master mix to serve as an internal reference for normalization of the fluorescent signal when carrying out reactions in instrumets that can detect ROX, such as Applied BioSystems, Stratagene.
-ROX allows for correction of well-to-well variation appearing due to pipetting inaccuracies and fluorescence fluctuations.
-The presence of ROX does not interfere with qPCR using other systems, such as iCycler iQ, since it does not participate in PCR and has a different emission spectrum (the excitation/emission maxima are at 580 nm/621 nm, respectively) compared to SYBR Green I.
+ROX Passive reference dye is included in the master mix to serve as an internal reference for normalization of the SYBR Green I fluorescent signal when using machines which can detect ROX, e.g. Applied Biosystems.
+ROX allows for correction of well-to-well variation due to pipetting inaccuracies and fluorescence fluctuations.
+The presence of ROX does not interfere with qPCR using other systems, e.g. iCycler iQ, since it does not participate in PCR and has a different emission spectrum (the excitation/emission maxima are at 580 nm/621 nm, respectively) compared to SYBR Green I.